 - During the age of 8 to 13 years, an elephant attains sexual maturity but generally, elephants do not mate in the adolescent stage.

 - At this point, all they do is to leave their herd and start forming groups of peers which are known as Bachelor Pods.

-- This stage starts when the elephant attains the age of 18 years and ends

-  with an elephant’s death.
+- This stage starts when the elephant attains the age of 18 years and ends with an elephant’s death.

-  - When an elephant is 20 years old, he is all set to mate with another
+- When an elephant is 20 years old, it is all set to mate with another elephant.

-  elephant.

-  - The can keep doing that until they attain the age of 50 years after which

-  they stop giving birth to babies.
+- They can keep doing that until they attain the age of 50 years after which they stop giving birth to babies.

-  - As soon as they give birth to a baby, the same life cycle continues for
+- As soon as they give birth to a baby, the same life cycle continues for them.

-  him.

 24. How Do Elephants Reproduce – Elephant Reproduction – Elephant Breeding